caoccao/swc4j/docs/tutorials/tutorial_08_deobfuscate.md

 [1]     // Iteration 3
 ```

-In the end of the transformation, there are no unary expression any more, but a lot of binary expressions.
+In the end of the transformation, there are no unary expressions any more, but a lot of binary expressions.

 ## Version 2: Binary Expression